Educa0698/top_co_youtubers_2024/README.md

 # 1. Define variables
 # 2. Create a CTE that rounds the average views per video
-# 3. Select the column you need and create calculated columns from existing ones
+# 3. Select the columns you need and create calculated columns from existing ones
-# 4. Filter results by Youtube channels
+# 4. Filter results by the top 3 YouTube channels with the most subscribers
 # 5. Sort results by net profits (from highest to lowest)

 */

 -- 1.
 DECLARE @conversionRate FLOAT = 0.02;          -- The conversion rate @ 2%
-DECLARE @productCost FLOAT = 5.0;			-- The product cost @ $5
+DECLARE @productCost FLOAT = 5000.0;          -- The product cost @ $5,000
-DECLARE @campaignCost FLOAT = 50000.0;		-- The campaign cost @ $50,000
+DECLARE @campaignCost FLOAT = 100000000.0;       -- The campaign cost @ $100,000,000

 -- 2.
 WITH ChannelData AS (